gifts they might actually want

 “The best toys are those with an educational component that are so much fun, kids never know they are learning,” says Laurie Schacht, chief toy officer of The Toy Insider.
 She recommends this 10x magnification telescope, which kids can use to see close-ups of things like the moon (it even comes with a guide to the lunar phases) or a backyard bird building a nest.

-With this kit, kids can build a variety of wacky robots and then actually get to watch them move, explains Schacht.
+With this kit, kids can build a variety of wacky robots and then actually watch them move, explains Schacht.
 A step-by-step storybook manual (reading is required) follows Ty and Karlie, two young engineers, as they help fix the robots at the robot factory.
 The manual makes everything manageable with minimal adult assistance required.
 After assembling the Lego-like blocks, kids will connect their structure to a ready-made motor.

 VTech KidiZoom Creator Cam